hahh710/TFTP/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 SETTING UP THE CLIENT , ERROR SIMULATOR AND SERVER
 a.
-Create a folder name client in the program directory to store the client files
+Create a folder name "client" in the program directory to store the client files
 b.
-Create a folder name server in the program directory to store the server files
+Create a folder name "server" in the program directory to store the server files
 c.
 Make sure there is something in the file being copied for a RRQ request
 d.
 Select Error to implement from the simulator